The Malabar Headland Circuit Walk

 Remnants of the Malabar Battery

-The Battery consisted of gun emplacements, an underground facility, and even a tramway that was used to transport weaponry.
+The battery featured gun emplacements, an underground facility, and even a tramway used to transport weaponry.
+Exploring the area offers a fascinating glimpse into the past, with many remnants still accessible.

-From the former battery, the walking track continues along the coastline and is almost entirely on metal boardwalks up until South Maroubra Beach.
+From the former battery site, the walking track continues along the coastline, largely following metal boardwalks until it reaches South Maroubra Beach.

 Coastline

-The stunning coastline at Malabar Headland is characterised by high cliffs and impressive sandstone escarpments, with numerous lookouts and rest areas to enjoy along the way.
+The stunning coastline at Malabar Headland is defined by high cliffs and impressive sandstone escarpments, with numerous lookouts and rest areas to enjoy along the way.

 The Malabar Headland coastline